Conte-Ecology/shedsGisData/basinCharacteristics/rasterPrep/nlcdImpervious/README.md

 ## Output Rasters

 #### Impervious
-Raster name: impervious <br>
+*Raster name:* impervious <br>
-Description: This layer represents the percentage of the area that is covered by impervious surface.
+*Description*: This layer represents the percentage of the area that is covered by impervious surface.